northstowekarate/northstowekarate.github.io/kata/heian/index.md

 ## Kihon Kata - Taikyoku Shodan

 Kihon kata, also known as Taikyoku Shodan, is the first kata and consists of 20 moves with a kiai on move 8 and 16.
-Moves 9 and 17 are particularly complex as they involve a 270 degree turn.
+Moves 9 and 17 are particularly complex as they involve a 270-degree turn.

 <div class="container">
   <div class="row justify-content-center">